nathanrsfba/creeping-dark/README.md

    Remove the following mods from the 'mods' folder as they're client side only, and not required on the server:

-   * controlling
-   * ctgui
+   * Controlling
-   * ctm
+   * CTM
-   * ding
+   * Ding
    * jeiintegration
-   * jeresources
+   * JustEnoughResources
-   * llor
+   * LLOverlayReloaded
    * moreoverlays
-   * mousetweaks
+   * MouseTweaks
-   * thaumicjei
+   * ReAuth
-   * toastcontrol
+   * ThaumicJEI
-   * reauth
+   * Toast Control

+6. If you want to use Biomes O' Plenty or Realistic Terrain Generation, go into the config/defaultworldgenerator-port folder, delete the default `worldsettings.data` file, and rename either `worldsettings.data.bop` or `worldsettings.data.rtg` to `worldsettings.data`.

+   There's also copies of the configuration for some of the other world types in this folder as well.
-6. Start the server, or upload the folder to your hosting platform and run it
+7. Start the server, or upload the folder to your hosting platform and run it

 Questions
 ---------